Last Updated on August 30, 2023 by Christine Kaaloa

 Day 1: Official Welcome Islamabad!

 Welcome to Islamabad, the City of Peace!
 After your breakfast, we’ll head out for a tour of the city, visiting famous sights such as Pakistan monument and Faisal Mosque- the largest mosque of Pakistan!
-Don’t forget to cover up respectably, Pakistan is a conservative country and this mosque is Muslim.

 This is a special evening as you’ll meet your entire travel crew, host and tour manager for the next 14 days.